 Motor Vehicle Excise

 Payment of the motor vehicle excise is due 30 days from the date the excise bill is issued (not mailed).
-A person who does not receive a bill is still liable for the excise plus any interest charges accrued.
-Therefore, it is important to keep the Registry, Assessors, and the post office informed of current name and address changes so that excise bills can be delivered promptly.
-It is the responsibility of the owner to contact the Assessors if he/she has not received a bill.
+A person who does not receive a bill is still liable for the excise plus any demand and interest charges accrued.
+Therefore, it is important to keep the Registry and the post office informed of current name and address changes so that excise bills can be delivered promptly.
+It is the responsibility of the owner to contact the Tax Collector if he/she has not received a bill.

 The amount of tax you pay depends on two things:

 | In the year preceding the model year